thng4165/Drug-Repurposing/Codes/NMF and NMF-PDR/README.md

 ## Description
 *```drugRepurposing_functions.R```: Contains essential functions for the NMF and NMF-PDR models, including:

-- "find_optimal_rank()": Determines the optimal rank for the NMF model using an SVD-based approach.
+- find_optimal_rank(): Determines the optimal rank for the NMF model using an SVD-based approach.

 - NMF_ELee(): Implements the NMF algorithm using Lee–Seung update rules.